 • Right-click on the Sage software icon

-• Then choose Properties > then choose the compatibility tab
+• Then choose Properties > and then choose the compatibility tab

 • Uncheck the box Run this program in compatibility mode for